ccoutant/gabi-stage/docsrc/elf/02-eheader.rst

     smallest.
 The class of the file defines the basic types used by the data structures
     of the object file container itself.
 The data contained in object file sections may follow a different programming model.
-If so, the processor supplement describes the model used.
+If so, the psABI supplement describes the model used.

     Class ``ELFCLASS32`` supports machines with